NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Federal Judges Are Strict On Allowing Family Issue Departure

-I make all kinds of family circumstance arguments and sometimes I have been successful, but one of the biggest problems is usually everybody has family circumstances, so if they started to liberally give out this department and lower people's sentences just based on that, they'd have to do it in a lot of different cases.
-So, judges are pretty darn stingy when it comes to allowing family circumstances to be able to be utilized in order to give levels off a particular sentence.
+I make all kinds of family circumstance arguments, and sometimes I have been successful.
+Still, one of the biggest problems is that everybody has family circumstances, so if they were to liberally apply this department and lower people's sentences solely based on that, they'd have to do it in many different cases.
+So, judges are pretty stingy when it comes to allowing family circumstances to be considered in determining levels of a particular sentence.

-An example where I've seen family circumstances used effectively is, let's say that a mother is the only parent alive for a young child and she commits a federal crime and her defense attorney argues that because the child needs the mother, there's no father around, that it's important that the mother is there.
+An example where I've seen family circumstances used effectively is, let's say that a mother is the only parent alive for a young child, and she commits a federal crime.
+Her defense attorney argues that because the child needs the mother, there's no father around, and that it's important that the mother is there.

 Obviously, you don't want to bring the child into federal prison, so that's probably a pretty good argument for a chance to get the family circumstance departure and get some level shaved off your federal sentence.

-But, even in that circumstance, I can see the government arguing and even the court saying if there were grandparents or other individuals available to watch the child, that might block the judge from giving the family circumstance departure.
+However, even in that circumstance, I can see the government arguing, and the court might even say that if there were grandparents or other individuals available to watch the child, that might block the judge from granting a family circumstance departure.

 Out of the Ordinary Circumstance